American Beethoven Society

 San Jose Wind Symphony

 San Jose Wind Symphony is the West Coast’s premier wind ensemble.
 Founded by conductor Darrell Johnston in 1958, the group comprises approximately 55 woodwind, brass and percussion players from diverse backgrounds and professions.
-Under the baton of Maestro Johnston and current music and artistic director, Dr. Edward C. Harris, SJWS has earned a worldwide reputation for superb musicianship and entertaining programming.
-This year marks the band’s 61st consecutive season, a remarkable achievement for an all-volunteer arts organization.
+Under the baton of Maestro Johnston and Dr. Edward C. Harris, who led the wind symphony for more than twenty seasons, SJWS has earned a worldwide reputation for superb musicianship and entertaining programming.

 South Bay Guitar Society